 Hernando de Soto has made analogous discoveries regarding the role of legal and commercial documents such as title deeds, mortgages, stocks, and insurance policies in ushering in the age of Western capitalism.
-As de Soto shows, because documents endure through time, they can serve as a record not merely of our behaviour in the past, but also of our obligations to others in the future.
+As de Soto shows, because documents endure through time, they can serve as a record not merely of our behavior in the past, but also of our obligations to others in the future.
 They also provide us with an evolving accounting of lessons learned from our successes and failures over time, for example as concerns our expertise or leadership skills or creditworthiness, in this way enhancing our human capital by making it recognizable to others (sometimes again through graphic means – as in the certificates which hang from the wall of a doctor’s office).
-They also allow human beings to commit themselves to ever more risky and ambitious collaborative endeavours, and even to endeavours which may relate to actions – for example the harvesting of slow-growth forests – which will be performed only when we are dead.
+They also allow human beings to commit themselves to ever more risky and ambitious collaborative endeavors, and even to endeavors that may relate to actions – for example the harvesting of slow-growth forests – which will be performed only when we are dead.

 To achieve these ends, document complexes must be able to incorporate and thereby unify overlapping sets of documents addressing different audiences – as for example the planning documents kept by your local planning authority overlap (through the making of copies) with those kept by you, which overlap in turn with those kept by your solicitor.
 Documents may in this way acquire an organizing deontic power involving intermeshed sets of obligations entered into at different times by multiple different sets of persons and institutions.
-By creating document complexes out of sets of instructions with deontic force tailored to different sets of addressees in this way we can mobilize ever larger groups of people to create and maintain ever more complex orders through actions guided by corresponding sets of intermeshed plans and subplans.
+By creating document complexes out of sets of instructions with deontic force tailored to different sets of addressees in this way we can mobilize ever larger groups of people to create and maintain ever more complex orders through actions guided by corresponding sets of intermeshed plans and sub-plans.
 An orchestral score, for example, is a document complex consisting of a conductor’s score together with multiple part-scores addressing the separate groups of players.

 From Speech Acts to Document Acts

-Error!
-Reference source not found. is an instructional document expressed by means of a diagrammatic representation of a certain cartographic sort:
+Figure 4 is an instructional document expressed by means of a diagrammatic representation of a certain cartographic sort:

+Figure 4.
+Camino de Santiago (Way of St. James)

 This map and its many predecessor maps were conceived by their creators and users not merely in cartographic but also in deontic terms.
 They are not merely guidelines for navigation but also – for the pilgrims for whom they were created – instructions with a certain obligatory force (which meant that they could be communicated more effectively to others, for example to the printers of pilgrim’s certificates and passports, planners and builders of hospitals and hospices along the route).
 On the assumption that their constituent instructions have been followed correctly, they can of course also be used as part of the pilgrim’s record of the pilgrimage, as an architectural blueprint, similarly, can serve both as a set of instructions and as part of a record of what was achieved when these instructions were followed.

 Chains of Command